Bilal-SM/Bilal-SM/README.md

 - 👋 Hi, I’m @Bilal-SM
-- 🌱 I’m currently learning ...
+- 🌱 A passionate self-taught full stack software engineer.
+I’m happy to learn... happy to help!

 <!---
 Bilal-SM/Bilal-SM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.